edgan/att-fiber-gateway-outage-detection/README.md

 ```
 Usage of ./att-fiber-gateway-outage-detection:
   -debug
-        Enable debug mode to log all results (default: false)
+        Enable debug mode to log all results (default false)
   -dnsserver string
         The DNS server's IPv4 address to use (default "8.8.8.8")
   -gateway string